rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 53: February 26, 2017
+- [ ] 50 minutes React Markdown Previewer

+**Thoughts**

+I feel like I should really be able to make this damn Markdown Previewer by now, so I've spent some time back on React.
+I think I've been overwhelming myself with stuff before applying.
+I went back to videos from Bucky Roberts's YouTube Channel.
+I remember watching his React videos when I was just doing the intermediate projects, and thinking to myself, "This doesn't seem hard at all."
+The way he breaks it down in its most simplistic fashion just makes perfect sense to me.
+Wes's videos aren't bad, but he also teaches you to break your components up in to separate files, how to install create-react-app, how to get your webpack server going.
+For a total beginner, it's probably best to just show them how to write some React components, even if it isn't the most efficient way, and then get back to them later on the efficiencies and separate files for components, etc.

+### Day 52: February 25, 2017

+- [x] 250 minutes Angular 2

+**Thoughts**

+I really don't have many thoughts.
+I worked through the tutorails, and I'm a little disappointed with the udemy course.
+It's not fully updated from the beta, so mistakes were made that wasted a lot of time.
+I nearly requested a refund. 😮

 ### Day 51: February 24, 2017
 - [x] 100 minutes project work (North Harbor Investigations)

+**Thoughts**

 I didn't fully plan to start this project tonight, but I know I wanted to get it started already.
 It's a private investigator site for a friend of mine who is... you guessed it, a private investigator.
 I like the way the site is coming along.